syseleven/puppet-ssh/README.md

     $version = 'latest',
     $gentoo_useflags = '',
       Special useflags for Gentoo.
-    $listen_ip = $ssh::params::listen_ip,
+    $listen_ip = 'internal',
-      sshd should listen to this ip, default '0.0.0.0'.
-If use 'internal' or 'extrenal', ip will be calculated "magically". you can also specify a list of listen_ip's to let sshd listen on more than one address. 'internal' and 'external' are replaced in the list with the same "magickally" thing.
+      give ip address or 'internal' or 'external', can be single one or a list
     $listen_port = $ssh::params::port
-      sshd should listen to this port
+      sshd should listen to this port, default see ssh::params.
     $address_family = $ssh::params::address_family,
       defaults to 'inet', see ssh::params
     $subsystem_sftp = $ssh::params::subsystem_sftp,